George Frideric Handel: Catalogues

 The first published catalogue of Handel's works appeared as an appendix to Mainwaring's Memoirs.
 Between 1787 and 1797 Samuel Arnold compiled a 180-volume collection of Handel's works—however, it was far from complete.
 Also incomplete was the collection produced between 1843 and 1858 by the English Handel Society (founded by Sir George Macfarren).

 The 105-volume Händel-Gesellschaft ("Handel Society") edition was published between 1858 and 1902 – mainly due to the efforts of Friedrich Chrysander.
 For modern performance, the realisation of the basso continuo reflects 19th-century practice.
 Vocal scores drawn from the edition were published by Novello in London, but some scores, such as the vocal score to Samson, are incomplete.

 The continuing Hallische Händel-Ausgabe edition was first inaugurated in 1955 in the Halle region in Saxony-Anhalt, East Germany.
 It did not start as a critical edition, but after heavy criticism of the first volumes, which were performing editions without a critical apparatus (for example, the opera Serse was published with the title character recast as a tenor, reflecting pre-war German practice), it repositioned itself as a critical edition.
-Influenced in part by cold-war realities, editorial work was inconsistent: misprints are found in abundance and editors failed to consult important sources.
+Influenced in part by cold-war realities, editorial work was inconsistent: misprints were found in abundance and editors failed to consult important sources.
 In 1985, a committee was formed to establish better standards for the edition.
 The reunification of Germany in 1990 removed communication problems, and the volumes issued have since shown a significant improvement in standards.

 Between 1978 and 1986 the German academic Bernd Baselt catalogued Handel's works in his Händel-Werke-Verzeichnis publication.
-The catalogue has achieved wide acceptance and is used as the modern numbering system, with each of Handel's works designated an "HWV" number--for example, Messiah is catalogued as "HWV 56".
+The catalogue has achieved wide acceptance and is used as the modern numbering system, with each of Handel's works designated an "HWV" number – for example, Messiah is catalogued as "HWV 56".